awsdocs/aws-organizations-docs/doc_source/orgs_manage_org_create.md

 If you don't verify your email address within 24 hours, you can resend the verification request so that you can invite other AWS accounts to your organization\.
 If you don't receive the verification email, check that your email address is correct and, if necessary, modify it\.
 + To find out what email address is associated with your management account, see [Viewing the details of an organization from the management account](orgs_manage_org_details.md#orgs_view_org)\.
-+ To change the email address that is associated with your management account, see [Managing an AWS account](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/manage-account-payment.html) in the *AWS Billing and Cost Management User Guide*\.
++ To change the email address that is associated with your management account, see [Managing an AWS account](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/manage-account-payment.html) in the *AWS Billing User Guide*\.

 ------
 #### [ AWS Management Console ]

 **To resend the verification request**

 1. Sign in to the [AWS Organizations console](https://console.aws.amazon.com/organizations/v2)\.
 You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization’s management account\.

 1. Navigate to the **[Settings](https://console.aws.amazon.com/organizations/v2/home/settings)** page and then choose **Send verification request**\.
 The option is only present if the management account is not verified\.